-Here are 10 Chromebook keyboard shortcuts you need to learn, whether you’re a new user or a long-time fan.
+Here are the 10 Chromebook shortcuts you should learn, all applicable whether you’re a new user or a long-time fan.

-Chromebook keyboard shortcuts help to speed up oft-repeated and repetitive tasks, as well as enable you to work more efficiently.
+These Chromebook keyboard shortcuts help speed up a raft of oft-repeated and repetitive tasks, and allow you to work more efficiently and confidently.

 Essential Chromebook Shortcuts

 1. Take a Screenshot on a Chromebook

 We’ve shown you how to take a screenshot on a Chromebook before and it couldn’t be any easier!

 Ctrl key and the window switcher key at the same time to instantly take a screenshot of your screen:

 2. Open File Manager

-You can open the file manager in Chrome OS by pinning it to the app shelf at the bottom of the screen and clicking on it — but it’s much FASTER to open the file manager using this keyboard shortcut:
+The Chrome OS file manager is an important too, and pinning it to the app shelf at the bottom of the screen make it easy to get to, But it’s much FASTER to open the file manager with a keyboard shortcut:

 3. Open Task Manager